itinstructor/WNCCNASA/README.md

 ## GoPiGo Examples
 The GoPiGo Examples folder contains some working GoPiGo Python 3 programs.
 - startup_mailer.py --> Emails the IP address of the local device on startup
-- remote_control_gui.py --> A PyGame based remote control program
+- remote_control_pygame.py --> A PyGame based remote control program
+- remote_control_tkinter.py --> A Tkinter based remote control program
 - easy_blinkers.py --> Turn the blinkers on the front on and off
 - easy_dex_eyes.py --> Turn the led's on the top to different colors
+- easy_servo.py --> Control the servo
+- easy_distance_sensor.py --> Read the distance sensor
+- easy_motors --> Dead reckoning movement example
 #### To run these programs at a terminal --> python3 filename.py
 ## Resources
 The Resources folder contains GoPiGo, Scratch, and Python resources.